 Finally, here are some results for a 3d simulation.
-You can repeat these by first changing
+You can repeat these by changing

-in the main function, and then in the Makefile, change the reference to the 2d libraries to their 3d counterparts.
+in the main function.
 If you then run the program in parallel, you get something similar to this (this is for a job with 16 processes):

 The left picture shows the partitioning of the cube into 16 processes, whereas the right one shows the x-displacement along two cutplanes through the cube.

 The program keeps a complete copy of the Triangulation and DoFHandler objects on every processor.
 It also creates complete copies of the solution vector, and it creates output on only one processor.
 All of this is obviously the bottleneck as far as parallelization is concerned.